johnbrandborg/vim-amazing/README.md

 ### How do I get set up?

+First make sure you are using a current full version of VIM, meaning not VIM-tiny or VI.

 Download the .vimrc file and put it in the home directory, or clone the repo and create a symbolic link.  (i.e. ~/.vimrc)